 It should be noted that Evolutionary high-volume training was in vogue back in the 1960's, an example being the PHA (Peripheral Heart Action) system that the 1966 Mr. America Robert S. Gajda and others such as Frank Zane and Sergio Oliva were following at the time.
 It wasn't uncommon to see Gajda, for example, performing two hundred plus sets and beyond in just one workout.
 By comparison the total number of sets Richard on the otherhand was averaging only 56 sets per workout which would seem to be a modified high-volume training style when compared to the PHA system.
 The bottom line was, high-volume training, however you define it, worked for the contest entering and winning bodybuilders of that era.

-4 - Rest & relaxation were of vital importance.
+- Rest and relaxation were of vital importance.
 He would get at least eight to nine hours of sleep a night and three hours of total relaxation throughout each day, which he felt was the equivalent to a night's sleep.